 - The value of the fixed-income securities in the Closed-End Funds will generally fall if interest rates, in general, rise.
 Typically, fixed-income securities with longer periods before maturity are more sensitive to interest rate changes.
-The trust may be subject to greater risk of rising interest rates than would normally be the case due current economic environment and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives. - A Closed-End Fund or an issuer of securities held by a Closed-End Fund may be unwilling or unable to make principal payments and/or to declare distributions in the future, may call a security before its stated maturity, or may reduce the level of distributions declared.
+No one can predict whether interest rates will rise or fall in the future. - A Closed-End Fund or an issuer of securities held by a Closed-End Fund may be unwilling or unable to make principal payments and/or to declare distributions in the future. may call a security before its stated maturity, or may reduce the level of distributions declared.
 A Closed-End Fund or an issuer may suspend distributions during the life of the trust.
 This may result in a reduction in the value of your units. - The financial condition of a Closed-End Fund or an issuer of securities held by a Closed-End Fund may worsen, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the primary offering period. - Certain Closed-End Funds held by the trust may invest in securities issued by small-capitalization and midcapitalization companies.
 These securities customarily involve more investment risk than securities of large-capitalization companies.
-Smallcapitalization and mid-capitalization companies may have limited product lines, markets or financial resources
+Smallcapitalization and mid-capitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments.

-- and may be more vulnerable to adverse general market or economic developments. - Economic conditions may lead to limited liquidity and greater volatility.
+- Economic conditions may lead to limited liquidity and greater volatility.
 The markets for fixedincome securities, such as those held by certain Closed-End Funds, may experience periods of illiquidity and volatility.
 General market uncertainty and consequent repricing risk have led to market imbalances of sellers and buyers, which in turn have resulted in significant valuation uncertainties in a variety of fixed-income securities.
 These conditions resulted, and in many cases continue to result in, greater volatility, less liquidity, widening credit spreads and a lack of price transparency, with many debt securities remaining illiquid and of uncertain value.
 These market conditions may make valuation of some of the securities held by a Closed-End Fund uncertain and/or result in sudden and significant valuation increases or declines in its holdings. - Share prices or distributions on the securities in the trust may decline during the life of the trust.
 There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare distributions in the future and, if declared, whether they will remain at current levels or increase over time. - The trust may be susceptible to potential risks through breaches in cybersecurity.
 A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
 In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.